jolicode/castor/README.md

 Then reload your shell.

-Others shells are also supported.
-To get the list of supported shells, run:
+Others shells are also supported (zsh, fish, etc).
+To get the list of supported shells and their dedicated instructions, run:

 ```
 castor completion --help